The Hope Scholarship Act

 - Agree to submit any employee who will have contact with Hope Scholarship students to a criminal background check; and

-- In the case of a participating school, provide notice of enrollment annually to the county superintendent of any student for which a student’s tuition is being paid through the Hope Scholarship Program.
+- In the case of a participating school, provide notice of enrollment annually to the local superintendent of any student for which a student’s tuition is being paid through the Hope Scholarship Program.

-- This article does not limit the independence or autonomy of an education service provider or make the actions of an education service provider the actions of the state government.
+B. This Act does not limit the independence or autonomy of an education service provider or make the actions of an education service provider the actions of the state government.

-Section XIII – The Hope Scholarship Program – Responsibilities of Resident School Districts
+Section XIV – The Hope Scholarship Program – Responsibilities of Resident School Districts

-Section XIV – The Hope Scholarship Program – Legal Proceedings; Severability
+Section XV – The Hope Scholarship Program – Legal Proceedings; Severability

-- No liability arises on the part of the board or the state or of any county school district based on the award or use of a Hope Scholarship awarded pursuant to this article.
+A. No liability arises on the part of the board or the state or of any local school district based on the award or use of a Hope Scholarship awarded pursuant to this article.